Maltese nationality law: European integration

 Malta joined the European Union as part of the EU's 2004 enlargement.
-Maltese citizens have since been able to live and work in other EU/EFTA countries under free movement rights established by the 1992 Maastricht Treaty and participated in their first European Parliament elections in 2004.
+Maltese citizens have since been able to live and work in other EU and EFTA countries under free movement rights established by the 1992 Maastricht Treaty and participated in their first European Parliament elections in 2004.
 The scope of these rights includes the entire European Economic Area (EEA), encompassing all EU and EFTA member states other than Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.
-Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens despite its EEA membership due to the country's small geographic and population size.
+Liechtenstein exceptionally maintains immigration controls on EEA and Swiss citizens despite its EEA membership due to the country's small geographic area and population.

-Before the UK's withdrawal from the EU in 2020, Maltese citizens held a particularly favoured status there.
+Before the UK's withdrawal from the EU in 2020, Maltese citizens held a particularly favoured status in the UK.
 While non-EU Commonwealth citizens continued to need a residence visa to live in the UK, Maltese citizens were able to settle there and immediately hold full rights to political participation due to their status as both Commonwealth and EU citizens.
-Maltese citizens (along with Irish and Cypriot citizens) domiciled in the UK were able to vote in the 2016 United Kingdom European Union membership referendum while all other non-British EU citizens were not.
-Although EU citizens no longer have freedom of movement in the UK after 2020, Maltese citizens remain Commonwealth citizens under British law and continue to be eligible to vote and stand for public office in the UK if domiciled there.
+Maltese citizens (along with Irish and Cypriot citizens) domiciled in the UK were able to vote in the 2016 United Kingdom European Union membership referendum while all other non-British EU citizens could not.
+Although EU citizens no longer have freedom of movement in the UK since 2021, Maltese citizens remain Commonwealth citizens under British law and continue to be eligible to vote and stand for public office in the UK if domiciled there.